HenSch90/SiD/Modul-F1_internationale_Studierende.md

 is:

-it1: (intpsydeu): in Deutschland
+it1: (intpsydaudeuba): dauerhaft in Deutschland

-it2: (intpsyzeitdeu): zeitweise in Deutschland
+it2: (intpsyzeitdeuba): zeitweise in Deutschland

 it3: (intpsyherkba): in meinem Heimatland

-it4: (intpsyandl): in einem anderen Land
+it4: (intpsyandlba): in einem anderen Land

 st: